Grand Duchess Xenia Alexandrovna of Russia: World War I and the collapse of the empire

 The outbreak of war caught Xenia and her mother unaware: Xenia was in France while the Dowager Empress was in London.
 They arranged to meet in Calais, where the private train of the Dowager Empress was waiting to take them to Russia, being confident that the German Kaiser Wilhelm II would let them through.
 Arriving in Berlin, they found the line to Russia had been closed.
 Hearing that the Yusupovs were also in Berlin, the Dowager Empress ordered that they join the train.
 An ugly situation ensued in Berlin until finally the train was allowed to travel to Denmark, and then on to Finland.

 Arriving back in Russia, Xenia threw herself into war work, providing her own hospital train and opening a large hospital for the wounded.
 She also chaired the Xenia Institute, which provided artificial limbs for the maimed.
 In 1915, learning that Nicholas intended to take command of the armed forces, she accompanied her mother to Tsarskoe Selo in an attempt to dissuade him.
-The Dowager Empress had recorded her lack of confidence in her diary, and this was borne out.
+The Dowager Empress had recorded her lack of confidence in him in this role in her diary, and this was borne out.
 Xenia returned disheartened to the Yelagin Palace.

 In February 1916, Xenia travelled to Kiev after an illness to see her mother and sister Olga.
 Her sister finally had her shell of a first marriage dissolved by the Tsar and was married in November 1916 to Nikolai Kulikovsky in the presence of the Dowager Empress in Kiev.
 Xenia was absent.
 On 28 October 1916, increasingly depressed by Russia's predicament, Xenia wrote to her mother, speculating what her father would have done.
 Xenia, her mother, and her sister Olga urged Grand Duke Nicholas Mikhailovich to write to the Tsar warning him about the influence of the Tsarina in government affairs.
 Nicholas did not even open the envelope.
 The Tsarina read it and accused the Grand Duke of "crawling behind [his] mother and sisters."